Turning Struggles Into Stories

 to:

-That level of clarity is what turns a personal experience into something that can guide someone else.
+That level of clarity is what turns a personal experience into something capable of guiding someone else.

 The Struggle-to-Story Framework

-When you begin to revisit your experiences with more intention, certain moments start to stand out.
+When you begin revisiting experiences with more intention, certain moments start standing out more clearly.

 Not everything matters equally.

-But the points where something breaks—and something shifts—always do.
+But the moments where something breaks—and something shifts—almost always do.

 The Breaking Point (What Happened)

-Every meaningful story begins at a point where something stopped working.
+Every meaningful story begins at the point where something stopped working.

 Not gradually.